openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

    :class: stable

-    In Newton, the EndpointMap and SSL certificates have been decoupled, but in Mitaka and Liberty it may be necessary to modify the EndpointMap in enable-tls.yaml
+    In Newton, the EndpointMap and SSL certificates have been decoupled, but in Mitaka it may be necessary to modify the EndpointMap in enable-tls.yaml

     When the certificate's common name is set to the public VIP, all instances